 This will not only allow people to engage with the campaign, but it will also enable you to provide better-tailored emails.
 Remember, personalized emails have a transaction rate of 6 times higher than non-personalized emails.

 Great!
-Now the majority of your subscribers are back on track.
-However, as the time passes you notice that they’re slowly yet surely are becoming inactive again.
+Now the majority of your subscribers are back on track after your ultimate win-back email campaign.
+However, as time passes you notice that they’re slowly yet surely are becoming inactive again.
 If this is the case, it only means one thing.
-This is a clear indication that the content within the email is not engaging enough, and it needs massive improvement.
+This is a clear indication that the content within the email is not engaging enough, and it needs improvement - keep reading our blog and we're going to keep helping you with that!